slavielle/shore/README.md

 ```
 dockerhut_net is the name of the network you can change it if you want

-Create your <project> directory
+Create your project directory

-git clone docker hut inside in order to have <project>/dockerhut.
+git clone docker hut inside in order to have project/dockerhut.

 form your project root execute command
 ```